Lonelycat1/Community-nullmodel/construct_benchmark_network_nullmodel/README.md

 **Objective**: to randomly scramble the network on the premise of keeping the original network characteristics unchanged.
 Process Description：
 >> 1、Read the data of original network;
->> 2、use infomap Infomap algorithm to divide the original network into communities；
+>> 2、use infomap Infomap algorithm to divide the original network into communities;
 >> 3、Get the information original network;
 >> 4、Adjust the input parameters of the null model according to the original network information;
->> 5、According to the user's demand, the null model of different order is selected and a new network is constructed (the test program takes the null model of order 1 as an example).
+>> 5、According to the user's demand, the null model of different order is selected and a new network is constructed (the test program takes the null model of order 1 as an example);
->> 6、Adjust the fuzzy coefficient mu to  controll the ratio of the inner and outer edges of the community i;
+>> 6、Adjust the fuzzy coefficient mu to  controll the ratio of the inner and outer edges of the community;
 >> 7、Obtain a new network GAS.
 Then, use ifomap algorithm to to divide GAS into communities.
 And save the node ownership information of GAS.
 ## Dependent documents:
 >**community_nullmodel:**